OpenMOSS/FRoM-W1/README.md

 We fully open-source the entire **FRoM-W1** framework and hope it will advance the development of humanoid intelligence.

 ## Release Timeline
-We will continuously release the paper, data, codebase, model checkpoints, and the real-robot deployment framework for the **FRoM-W1** framework in the next week or two.
+We will gradually release the paper, data, codebase, model checkpoints, and the real-robot deployment framework for **FRoM-W1** in the next week or two.

 Here is the current release progress:

-- 2025/12/20: We have released our humanoid robot lightweight modular deployment framework **RoboJuDo**.
-Please refer to this [repo](https://github.com/HansZ8/RoboJuDo)!
+- 2025/12/20: We have released our lightweight, modular humanoid-robot deployment framework [**RoboJuDo**](https://github.com/HansZ8/RoboJuDo)!
 - 2025/12/20: We are thrilled to initiate the release of **FRoM-W1**!